Visits to Bangkok shouldn’t feel like you’re on a stopover before continuing with the rest of your trip to Thailand.

 Fun fact: I hope you’re able to avoid any interactions with the very stinky durian fruit, but if it’s unavoidable, know this: It is illegal to use durians as a weapon.
 You’re welcome.

 If you want to stay within close proximity of the park and keep things fancy, consider the Michelin-starred Sra Bua by Kiin Kiin.
-The delicious Thai food here is modern with whimsical twists.
-You’ll likely need to inject your food with things, which is how these things often go.

 If you’re looking for cheaper eats, consider the MBK Food Island.
 Yes, it’s in a mall.
-Malls are a big deal in these parts and where you’ll find locals housing platters of regional Thai delights.
+Malls are a big deal in these parts, and where you’ll find locals housing platters of regional Thai delights.

 Unless you’re eating from a street vendor, it doesn’t get more legit than this.